 Previous versions of the Executive Order are superseded, as discussed in Section 13.

-REPLACEMENT OF COMPONENTS WITH A TERMINATED, REVOKED, SUPERSEDED OR EXPIRED CERTIFICATION
+Replacement of Components with a Terminated, Revoked, Superseded or Expired Certification

 This section applies to components for which the certification was terminated, revoked, superseded, or has expired.
 Components that were installed prior to the date in which a component meeting the amended performance standards and specifications is certified may remain in use for the remainder of their useful life provided they comply with all of the specifications of this section or four years, whichever comes first.
 Installed components that have superseded or expired Executive Orders, unless renewed in accordance with Section 11, may remain in use for the remainder of their useful life, provided they comply with all of the specifications of Section 13 or four years, whichever comes first.